David Perlstein, MD, MBA, FAAP

 How is herpangina diagnosed?

 Since herpangina is a clinical diagnosis, and the illness is self-limited, there is no real reason to perform any laboratory studies.
-Some children (hospitalized or immune-compromised for example) may have viral studies collected from the nose or throat.
+Some children (hospitalized or immune-compromised for example) may have viral studies performed on specimins from the nose or throat.
 Isolating virus from these samples takes a long time and generally symptoms will be resolved long before the identification of the virus is available.
 Antibodies to coxsackievirus may also be measured if desired.

 What is the treatment for herpangina?

 Treatment is supportive, just like for most viruses.
 Fever and pain control with acetaminophen (Tylenol) or ibuprofen (Advil) is generally the primary treatment.
 It is important to keep children well hydrated as well, and often young children will be resistant to drinking or eating.
 The aptly named "magic mouthwash" is an alternative treatment used to control the mouth pain associated with herpangina.
 There are various recipes, but most include a topical pain medication such as viscous lidocaine as well as some sort of additional liquids which function as a barrier.
 Your child's health-care provider might prescribe one of these.
 It is important to remember that these types of medications should always be used as directed by a provider, since some of the components may have serious side effects if given in too high a concentration.
-Remember that since herpangina is caused by a virus, antibiotics have no role in the treatment, nor do any antiviral medications currently.
+Remember that since herpangina is caused by a virus, antibiotics have no role in the treatment, nor do any antiviral medications currently available.